 Almost one in five children under the age between the ages of two to five are overweight in South Africa 1.
 The same proportion of children between the ages of 10 to 14 years, in the same study, never have breakfast 1.

 A regular breakfast including oat-, barley-, or psyllium-based cereals is associated with a reduced risk of abnormal lipid profiles, high blood pressure or heart disease.
-Indeed, large systematic reviews children showed children who that habitually eat breakfast are less likely to be overweight 2,3 Other benefits include better blood glucose control, less insulin resistance and a reduced risk for type 2 diabetes, even after adjusting for differences in BMI, socio-economic status and physical activity levels4.
-Eating a well-balanced breakfast can avoid overeating associated with discretionary nibbling in between meals especially that of snacks that are high in sugar and/or fat5.
+Indeed, large systematic reviews showed that children who habitually eat breakfast are less likely to be overweight 2,3.

 The benefits of eating breakfast go beyond associated positive clinical outcomes, although these are obviously significant.
 Installing the breakfast habit in children can help establish other healthy lifestyle habits that can reduce the incidence of lifestyle diseases in the future.
-Children who eat breakfast are more likely to be fitter, to abstain from smoking, less likely to drink alcohol or to have other unhealthy eating habits6,7.
+Children who eat breakfast are more likely to be fitter and to abstain from smoking, and less likely to drink alcohol or to have other unhealthy eating habits 6,7.

-- Obesity is an emerging problem in children in South Africa that needs intervention if the country it to turn the tide against NCDs in South Africa.
+- Obesity is an emerging problem in children in South Africa that needs intervention if the country is to turn the tide against non-communicable diseases (NCDs).

 - A significant percentage of children in South Africa never have breakfast.

 - A habitual breakfast intake is associated with reduced likelihood of developing NCD risk factors.